abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 A correction -

 Writing a single driver function in Application was an oversimplification.
-Generally, Application have a separate method to handle each object.
+Generally, Applications have a separate method to handle each object.
 All of those methods would need the injected factory as input.
 So, instead of injecting the factory into each method, we inject it into the constructor - i.e. - compose the class with it -

 ```java
 class Application